 Article Overview: Everyone can get infected by the new coronavirus.
 But, people with a weak immune system tend to develop severe complications if they get infected.
 Read the article to know more.
 Read Article

-Malls, schools, colleges, and movie theaters are closed, and most countries around the globe are under lockdown to stop the spread of the new coronavirus (SARS-CoV-2).
-Doctors and scientists urge us to maintain social distancing and stay at home as much as possible in light of the COVID-19 pandemic....
+At the beginning of this pandemic, malls, schools, colleges, and movie theaters were closed, and most countries around the globe were under lockdown to stop the spread of the coronavirus (SARS-CoV-2).
+Doctors and scientists still urge us to maintain social distancing and stay at home as much as poss...
 Read Article

 Article Overview: Self-medication practices always include a certain degree of potential risk.
 Assuming yourself that you have a particular disease and consuming medications on your own is never safe.
 Read Article